scawful/premia/README.md

 - Dependencies: Boost, SDL2, ImGui, ImPlot, libCURL, OpenSSL

 ## Description
 Premia is a general purpose financial market analysis and trading program.
 Currently, the program supports linking a TDAmeritrade API key to gain access to features like account information, watchlists, positions, and (soon) trading actions.
+The program also allows InteractiveBrokers users to connect to their TWS or IB Gateway application natively to support the same features as TDAmeritrade users.

 #### Supported Services:
 - TDAmeritrade
+- InteractiveBrokers
 - CoinbasePro
 - IEXCloud